oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This specification seeks to find a balance between scalability, security, and privacy by minimizing the status information to mere bits (often a single bit) and compressing the resulting binary data.
 Thereby, a Status List may contain statuses of many thousands or millions Referenced Tokens while remaining as small as possible.
 Placing large amounts of Referenced Tokens into the same list also enables herd privacy relative to the Issuer.

+There will likely be different mechanisms to convey token/credential status information in the foreseeable future depending on specific use-cases and their requirements.
+The way this information is transported in the token is defined with possible re-use or extension in mind.

 ## Design Considerations

 The decisions taken in this specification aim to achieve the following design goals: